d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 ![postsampnomean](https://user-images.githubusercontent.com/6753639/178248696-bb31053e-68c9-4679-b09b-59a319d6479b.png)

 We see that each of these functions are entirely consistent with our data, perfectly running through each observation.
 In order to use these posterior samples to make predictions, we can average the values of every possible sample function from the posterior, to create the curve below, in thick blue.
-Note that we don't actually have to take an infinite number of samples to compute this expection; as we will see later, we can compute the expectation in closed form.
+Note that we don't actually have to take an infinite number of samples to compute this expectation; as we will see later, we can compute the expectation in closed form.

 ![postsamp](https://user-images.githubusercontent.com/6753639/178248173-9d13e613-85f3-4414-ab13-8eb763580225.png)